- Complaints and Enforcement

 The investigation is conducted by the Investigation Committee which includes a public representative.
 The committee normally meets about five to six times per year and, depending on complexity, an investigation can take up to a year or more to complete.
 During the investigation the committee will gather all relevant documents and particulars, will conduct interviews as required, and may even engage outside consulting expertise.
-The purpose of the investigation is to determine whether there is a basis for the Discipline Committee to hear and determine a formal complaint of professional misconduct or professional incompetence.
-The committee receives staff support from the APEGS office and has access to external legal counsel.
+The purpose of the investigation is to determine whether there is a basis for the Discipline Committee to hear and determine a formal complaint of professional misconduct or professional incompetence and apply the appropriate order (penalty).
+The Investigation and Discipline Committees receive staff support from the APEGS office and have access to external legal counsel.

 All parts of the Investigation Committee’s work are held in the strictest confidence and all aspects of the investigation will remain confidential.